 - 1. I clearly intend that, if I am unable to make health care decisions, my agent or alternate agents, if any, will make health care decisions for me.
 I expressly eliminate any authority of a health care provider or any agent or employee of a health care provider, ethics committee, or insurance company to seek removal or replacement of my agent. - 2.
 I should not be deprived of consciousness without a compelling reason. - 3.
 I direct that my life not be ended by doctor-prescribed suicide, assisted suicide or euthanasia, the latter meaning an action or omission that would directly and intentionally cause my death.
 I oppose suicide and euthanasia.
 Treatment or support must not be provided or withheld for the purpose of causing my death. - 4.
-I do not wish to be treated by any health care provider or health care facility which permits, prescribes, provides, or promotes assisted suicide (via prescription or device or other means) unless emergency treatment is necessary and no other health care provider/health care facility is reasonably available.
+I do not wish to be treated by any health care provider or health care facility which permits, prescribes, provides, or promotes assisted suicide (via prescription or device or vance Directive and Health Care Power of Attorney for vance Directive and Health Care I ower of Allorney for